Blackwater (Game of Thrones): Filming

 About a week before filming was set to begin, the episode's planned director had to leave the production because of a personal emergency, and a replacement had to be found quickly.
 Executive producer Bernadette Caulfield suggested they hire Neil Marshall for his experience as an action director.
 Marshall was aware of Game of Thrones and had unsuccessfully sought a directing role during the first season.
 Benioff and Weiss eventually settled on Marshall because of his work on Centurion and Dog Soldiers, where he created intensive action sequences on a limited budget.
 Marshall was asked to direct the episode just two days before he was scheduled to appear on set.
-Marshall avoided watching the Battle of Helm's Deep in The Lord of the Rings: The Two Towers as it was, according to him, "an obvious comparison"; instead, he studied films such as The Vikings and Kingdom of Heaven.
+Marshall avoided watching the Battle of Helm's Deep in The Lord of the Rings: The Two Towers because it was, according to him, "an obvious comparison"; instead, he studied films such as The Vikings and Kingdom of Heaven.

 The indoor scenes were filmed in Croatia.
 For the battle, Benioff described the sequence's filming as "pretty much a month straight of night shoots" that were "tough on the crew".
-Marshall said that the battle's filming took place at a quarry a few miles outside of Belfast, Northern Ireland, over the course of "very cold, rainy, muddy nights".
+Marshall said that the battle's filming took place at a quarry near Belfast, Northern Ireland over the course of "very cold, rainy, muddy nights".
 Belfast's cold and wet climate was so harsh that weather machines were not needed to simulate the wind and rain, and Benioff insisted that the actors' exhaustion was not faked.
 For Stannis's fleet, the crew built a full-size battleship in the parking lot of the quarry, modeled after battleships used in the 14th century.
 It was the only physical ship the crew had for filming.

 The episode contained more visual effects shots than any other episode up to that point.
 For the wildfire explosion, the special-effects department developed a catapult that fired bags of burning napalm, but they could not make the fire burn green, and Marshall was unsatisfied with the way it looked.
-The crew instead decided to color regular fire green in post-production.
+The crew instead decided to color correct regular fire green in post-production.
 The final product was created by visual effects studio Pixomondo.